ouster-lidar/ouster-sdk/README.rst

     rviz -d ouster_example/ouster_ros/viz.rviz

 in another terminal with the ROS environment set up.
-To view lidar intensity, near-IR, and range images, add ``image:=true`` to the ``roslaunch`` command above.
+To view lidar signal, near-IR, and range images, add ``image:=true`` to the ``roslaunch`` command above.